Auston Matthews: Early years in Toronto (2016–2020)

-2018–19

 The Maple Leafs opened their 2018–19 season on October 3, 2018, against the Montreal Canadiens.
-In that game, Matthews scored the team's first goal along with the overtime-winning goal in a 3–2 win.
+In that game, Matthews scored the team's first goal along with the overtime-winning goal in a 3–2 win on Canadiens' goaltender Carey Price.
 After recording five goals and three assists through the first three games of the season, Matthews was named the NHL's First Star of the Week on October 9.
-His points streak continued, recording four goals over the next two games for a total of 12 points in 5 games.
-In doing so, he became the youngest player in NHL history to record five multi-point games to open the season, breaking a record set by Wayne Gretzky in 1983.
-He continued his goal streak the next game against the defending Stanley Cup champions, the Washington Capitals.
+His points streak continued, recording four goals over the next two games for a total of 12 points in five games.
+He became the youngest player in NHL history to record five multi-point games to open the season, breaking a record set by Wayne Gretzky in 1983.
+He continued his goal streak the next game against the Washington Capitals.
 In scoring his tenth goal of the season, Matthews became only the fifth player since the 1943–44 season to record ten goals in his team's first six games of the season.
 On October 27, after being hit by Winnipeg Jets defenseman Jacob Trouba in a 3–2 Maple Leafs win, Matthews sustained a left shoulder injury and was set to be sidelined for at least four weeks.
 After missing 14 games, Matthews returned to the lineup on November 28 against the San Jose Sharks; he recorded two goals and one assist in Toronto's 5–3 win.
 On December 27, Matthews was voted as captain of the Atlantic Division in the 2019 National Hockey League All-Star Game.
 While it was his first year as a captain, it was Matthews' third All-Star selection.
 On February 5, 2019, Matthews signed a new five-year, $58.17 million contract with Toronto worth an average annual value of $11.634 million, effective from the 2019–20 season.
 He later scored his 100th and 101st NHL goal on February 14, becoming the third-fastest Maple Leaf who began their career in Toronto to reach the milestone and the first since 1933.
 Matthews reached the 30-goal mark for the third consecutive season on February 25, 2019, after scoring in a 5–3 win over the Buffalo Sabres.
 In doing so, he became the first Maple Leaf to score at least 30 goals in each of his first three seasons.

-Matthews finished the 2018–19 regular season with a career-high 73 points in 68 games to finish third in team scoring behind Mitch Marner (94) and John Tavares (88), both of whom also finished with career-highs in points.
-In the 2019 playoffs, Matthews set a playoff career-high with five goals and six points in seven games.
-However, the Maple Leafs were eliminated by the Boston Bruins in seven games for the second-straight season.
+Matthews finished the 2018–19 season with a career-high 73 points in 68 games to finish third in team scoring behind Mitch Marner (94) and John Tavares (88), both of whom also finished with career-highs in points while the Maple Leafs finished the season as the sixth seed in the East for second consecutive season.
+In the first round 2019 playoffs, Matthews set a playoff career-high with five goals and six points in all seven games.
+However, the Maple Leafs were eliminated by the third seeded Boston Bruins in seven games for the second straight season, surrendering a 3–2 series lead in the process this time around.